 Is Bidwell Health Legit?
 Here's What to Know

-By Bidwell Cranage, APRN, FNP-C · Clinically reviewed · Published April 20, 2026
+By Bidwell Cranage, APRN, FNP-C · Clinically reviewed by Ashley Cranage, APRN, FNP-C · Published April 20, 2026

 TL;DR

-Our infrastructure is standard modern telehealth: a HIPAA-compliant database (Supabase, under a Business Associate Agreement), payments processed by Stripe, prescriptions routed through TreatRx, and a static-HTML site hosted on Netlify.
-Every visit is reviewed by a named, licensed U.S. nurse practitioner — not an AI, not a screener, not a "care coordinator."
+Our infrastructure is standard modern telehealth: an encrypted clinical database, payments processed by Stripe, prescriptions routed through TreatRx, and a static-HTML site hosted on Netlify.
+Every intake is reviewed by a licensed clinician credentialed in the patient's state before a prescription is sent.

 Who the providers are

-Both of us have active, verifiable licenses.
-Both of us have National Provider Identifier (NPI) numbers listed in the federal CMS NPI Registry.
-Neither of us is a contractor you'll never see again — one of the two of us personally reads every intake before a prescription is sent.
+Both providers have active, verifiable licenses.
+Both have National Provider Identifier (NPI) numbers listed in the federal CMS NPI Registry.
+A named Bidwell clinician reviews each intake before a prescription is sent.

 How you can verify our legitimacy